cjeng8771/WATCH/README.md

 1. Run `python watch.py` on local host.
 2. Configuration
     * Choose [y/n] for debug. [y] will display print statements for all intermediate steps. [n] will display only important print statements and final results.
+    * Choose [y/n] for plots. [y] will display all plots. [n] will display only a few examples of each plot type.
+Note: Depending on the number of nodes in the experiment, displaying all plots could produce a large number of plots, which must be closed before proceeding with the program, since it will produce, at least, one plot per iteration per link.
     * Choose [1] to run the entire program.
 3. Create Message to Transmit
     * To transmit plain text [p]: create a message that is 94 characters long.